statengeneraal/laws-markdown/verdrag/hong/kong/international/convention/for/the/safe/and/environmentally/sound/etc/BWBV0006256/README.md

 11. “Tanker” means an oil tanker as defined in [MARPOL Annex I](../../../../../../../../../../../../../verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md) or an NLS tanker as defined in [MARPOL Annex II](../../../../../../../../../../../../../verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md).

 12. “Worker” means any person who performs work, either regularly or temporarily, in the context of an employment relationship including contractor personnel.

 ### Regulation  2

 ####General applicability

+Treedt in werking op een nader te bepalen tijdstip

 Unless expressly provided otherwise, the design, construction, survey, certification, operation and recycling of ships shall be conducted in accordance with the provisions of this Annex.

 ### Regulation  3

 ####Relationship with other standards, recommendations and guidance

+Treedt in werking op een nader te bepalen tijdstip

 Parties shall take measures to implement the requirements of the regulations of this Annex, taking into account relevant and applicable standards, recommendations and guidance developed by the International Labour Organization and the relevant and applicable technical standards, recommendations and guidance developed under the [Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal](../../../../../../../../../../../../../verdrag/basel/convention/on/the/control/of/transboundary/movements/of/hazardous/etc/BWBV0002081/README.md).

 ### CHAPTER  2

 ####REQUIREMENTS FOR SHIPS

+Treedt in werking op een nader te bepalen tijdstip

 ### PART   A

 ####DESIGN, CONSTRUCTION, OPERATION AND MAINTENANCE OF SHIPS

+Treedt in werking op een nader te bepalen tijdstip

 ### Regulation  4

 ####Controls of ships’ Hazardous Materials

+Treedt in werking op een nader te bepalen tijdstip

 In accordance with the requirements specified in Appendix 1 to this Convention each Party:

 .1. shall prohibit and/or restrict the installation or use of Hazardous Materials listed in Appendix 1 on ships entitled to fly its flag or operating under its authority; and

 .2. shall prohibit and/or restrict the installation or use of such materials on ships, whilst in its ports, shipyards, ship repair yards, or offshore terminals,   and shall take effective measures to ensure that such ships comply with those requirements.

 ### Regulation  5

 ####Inventory of Hazardous Materials

+Treedt in werking op een nader te bepalen tijdstip

 1. Each new ship shall have on board an Inventory of Hazardous Materials.
 The Inventory shall be verified either by the Administration or by any person or organization authorized by it taking into account guidelines, including any threshold values and exemptions contained in those guidelines, developed by the Organization.
 The Inventory of Hazardous Materials shall be specific to each ship and shall at least: